 Attracting Bees To Your Watering Station

-It’s one thing to have a bee watering station on your property, but it’s another thing to attract the bees to it.
+It’s one thing to have a honey bee watering station on your property, but it’s another thing to attract the bees to it.
 Follow along to learn a few things about making your watering station appealing and easy to find for your local honeybees.

 Choose a Prime Location

 The location is one of the most important aspects of making the station easy for bees to find.
 For instance, they may have difficulty finding it if it’s too close to your home.
 Bees won’t go too close to any foreign structures to avoid danger; therefore, consider putting your watering station in an area that isn’t too high traffic but still visible, such as a garden or flower bed.
 This is especially necessary to protect your bee colonies during hot weather.

 Use Smelly Water

 Location is important but so is the smell when you’re making a bee watering station.
 Although this may seem strange, bees find water by smell rather than sight.
 With that said, they’ll likely ignore fresh water and look for water that smells earthy instead.
 Consider adding some salt to your watering station to make it appealing to the bees.
 You won’t have to do this all the time; once bees find your location, they’ll tell their friends and keep coming back for more.

 Keep It Full